ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Methodology

-\paragraph{Validation Scheme.} The validation scheme for \improvevolve\ is presented in Algorithm~\ref{alg:validation} and proceeds in two stages.
-In \emph{Stage~A}, $K$ candidate solutions are generated with distinct random seeds and immediately refined via \texttt{improve}; the solution with the highest fitness is retained as the starting point~$\vx^*$.
-Since the quality of the final solution depends heavily on the basin in which the search begins, sampling multiple initial configurations and selecting the best one reduces sensitivity to poor initializations.
-In \emph{Stage~B}, the algorithm performs $R$ rounds of iterative perturbation and improvement.
-Within each round, the perturbation intensity $\sigma$ decays from $\sigma_{\max}$ to $\sigma_{\min}$ over $M$ iterations, encouraging broad exploration early (large perturbations to escape local minima) and fine-grained refinement later (small perturbations to converge to a nearby optimum).
-Each perturbed solution is refined via \texttt{improve} and accepted only if it improves upon the current best (monotonic acceptance, corresponding to basin-hopping with temperature $T = 0$).
-The $\sigma$ schedule is restarted in every round, allowing the search to repeatedly attempt large jumps to new basins while still refining the current best solution.
+\paragraph{Validation Scheme.} The validation scheme for \improvevolve\ (Algorithm~\ref{alg:validation}) proceeds in two stages.
+In \emph{Stage~A}, $K$ candidate solutions are generated with distinct random seeds and immediately refined via \texttt{improve}; the highest-fitness candidate becomes the starting point~$\vx^*$.
+Because the final result depends heavily on which basin the search starts in, sampling multiple initial configurations and keeping the best of them reduces sensitivity to poor initializations.
+In \emph{Stage~B}, the algorithm performs $R$ rounds of perturbation and improvement.
+Within each round, the perturbation intensity~$\sigma$ decays geometrically from $\sigma_{\max}$ to $\sigma_{\min}$ over $M$ iterations, encouraging broad exploration early (large perturbations to escape local minima) and fine-grained refinement later (small perturbations to converge inside the current basin).
+Each perturbed solution is refined via \texttt{improve} and accepted only if it strictly improves the current best (monotonic acceptance, $T=0$).
+Restarting the $\sigma$ schedule on every round lets the search repeatedly attempt large jumps while still refining the incumbent.

-\paragraph{Initialization Strategy.} Another important aspect of evolutionary frameworks is the set of initial programs from which the evolution starts.
-To accelerate the process without the assistance of human experts, we use \emph{Gemini~3~Pro} to generate a set of $N = 5$ initial programs that bootstrap evolution.
-We iteratively refine these programs in the same LLM chat to correct errors reported by the validation function (e.g., out-of-bounds configurations).
-According to~\citet{georgiev2025mathematical}, more capable LLMs achieve optimization goals significantly faster than smaller models.
-However, running experiments exclusively with high-capability models is prohibitively expensive.
-We therefore adopt a two-tier approach: generate the initial programs using \emph{Gemini~3~Pro} and perform the evolution itself with the faster \emph{Gemini~3~Flash~Preview}.
-We observe that the initial programs produced by \emph{Gemini~3~Pro} \emph{from the same prompt} exhibit a diverse set of approaches and yield competitive quality out of the box, consistent with the findings of~\citet{gideoni2025random}, where competitive performance on various mathematical problems was obtained by sampling LLM outputs without any evolution.
+\paragraph{Initialization Strategy.} To accelerate evolution without human assistance, we use \emph{Gemini~3~Pro} to generate $N=5$ initial programs and iteratively refine them in the same chat to fix validator errors (e.g., out-of-bounds configurations).
+Since running everything with a top-tier model is prohibitively expensive~\citep{georgiev2025mathematical}, we adopt a two-tier approach: \emph{Gemini~3~Pro} for initialization, and the faster \emph{Gemini~3~Flash~Preview} for evolution.
+The initial programs produced \emph{from the same prompt} already exhibit a diverse set of approaches and are competitive out of the box, consistent with~\citet{gideoni2025random}.